Celebrate summer’s bounty with this roasted tomato gazpacho soup recipe.

 I could have been a California Girl.
 I’ll never forget when my parents told me that my father almost took a job in San Diego in the 1970s.
 Somehow it all made sense because I truly am a California girl at heart, at least when it comes to the weather.
 I live for spring and autumn.
 Where I live, winter is freezing and summer is too hot and humid, though I’ll take hot over cold any day.
 Last summer I visited California for the first time in years and was in awe of the weather as well as the beautiful, colorful produce everywhere.
 Endless fields of strawberries.
 Little stands on the side of the road selling bags of avocados for almost nothing.
 They have local fruits and vegetables all year long.
 We only have them in DC for part of the year and I will always resent this, knowing I could have been a California girl.
 The good news is that with the arrival of warm weather I can now hang out at the local farmers market and work on my modest backyard garden.

-After learning about this challenge I immediately wanted to make a roasted tomato gazpacho.
 I love making unusual gazpacho recipes.
-All of these ingredients can be found at my local market or in my backyard if the garden is doing well.
 Last year I had great success growing tomatoes, bell peppers, cucumbers and basil, all of which are key ingredients in this recipe.

 A word of advice about this gazpacho: I highly recommend letting the soup chill overnight before serving it.
 It tastes like a completely different soup after the ingredients have had a chance to sit together and blend.
 It’s definitely worth the extra time!